NVIDIA-Merlin/Transformers4Rec/docs/source/multi_gpu_train.md

 - GPU-0 reads a batch, that is evenly distributed among the available GPUs
 - The latest model will be copied to all GPUs
 - A Python thread is created for each GPU to run `forward()` step and the partial loss will be sent to GPU-0 to compute the global loss
-- Computed total loss will be scattered between GPUs and threads will run `backward()`
+- Computed global loss is broadcast to all GPUs threads run `backward()`
 - Gradients from each GPU will be sent to GPU0 and their average will be computed

 As we see, parallelism in `DataParallel` mode is implemented through Python threads which will be blocked by GIL (Global Interepreter Lock) so `DataParallel` is not the preferred method.
 Users are advised to use `DistributedDataParallel` instead as it uses multi-processing instead of multi-threading and is better maintained.
 Also, some models types such as `transfoxl` can not be used with `DataParallel`.
 To learn more about `DataParalle` refer to [PyTorch documentations](https://pytorch.org/docs/master/generated/torch.nn.DataParallel.html).